leloufadel/Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add Mobile first menu
+- Add Mobile first contact Form
-- Add Drop down menu

 - Use Mobile first approch
-- Add Add Responsiveness
+- Add  Responsiveness

 <p align="right">(<a href="#readme-top">back to top</a>)</p>